bsknowl/mondial-java/README.txt

 data.

 Build Instructions:
+tar xvzf XMLtoSQL
+/usr/java/jdk1.7.0_45/bin/javac *.java  #Used full path to get it to run on CSIF.
+Normally just javac *.java will work java Main

 Requirements: Needs the java compiler and runtime
 Running: When our program is run it reads the mondialXML.xml file from the working directory and writes to output.sql